jdenavascues/Drosben/hardware/README.md

 ### Post-printing modifications

-Remove the supports with a flat screwdriver or a knife -- use a cut resistant glove for the holding hand.

 Before gluing, check that the nails enter the opening of the rails with adequate tolerance.
 If they are too tight, get narrower nails or scrape the inner walls of the rails with a needle or a round coping saw blade.
 Once you are satisfied, cut off the heas of four nails, add a drop of glue to the tips and push them into the rail's cavities until the nails' ends are flush with the rail openings.

 ## Building the Multiflipper